Frequently Asked Questions

 Yes, as long as you are happy for them to.8.
 Do I need to buy a Dually headcollar?

 No. If we decide to use on one the day I will provide it.
 But you may find yourself wanting one!9.
-Do you share diesel costs between people in similar areas?
+Do you share mileage costs between people in similar areas?

-Yes, I try to make my driving time as efficient as possible and keep diesel costs down.
+Yes, I try to make my driving time as efficient as possible and keep mileage costs down.
 Please help me with this by keeping your appointments.

 I try to keep going regardless of the weather.
 The exception to this is where to continue would be unsafe.
 When working with loading problems, for example, high wind and heavy rain which make conditions slippery under foot are just not safe and I will not continue to the detriment of the horse.
 This is the case also when backing youngsters.